MSc Biomedical EngineeringFind a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2021/22

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme covers a number of core subjects, while you will be able to choose optional units from a selection of topics.
-You will also carry out a substantial research project, which you will start during the second teaching block and complete during the summer.
+You will also carry out a substantial research project, which you will start during the second term and complete during the summer.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Biomedical Engineering.

 An upper second-class honours degree (or equivalent) in engineering (preferably electrical, mechanical and computer science) or a subject related to biomedical engineering.